mrfawy/enigma-yarn/README.md

 A plug board is like a Reflector, but you can arbitrarily configure the wiring per as you need per setting

 #### Keyboard and screen
-It’s here just for historical reasons, but files, byte streams will be used instead
+Itâ€™s here just for historical reasons, but files, byte streams will be used instead

 #### Inside a machine
 Please follow numbers in the image below to get an idea about how signal is propagated into different machine modules during operation